 Special-Interest Groups: Each campus and its student government offer participation and membership in special-interest clubs where students can connect with peers with similar interests.
 Additionally, students may work with the Student Government Association to create new special-interest clubs related to interests not already represented.

 Social Organizations: Fraternities and sororities play an active role in the student activities program at New York Tech.
 Emphasis is placed on leadership, friendship, creativity, academic excellence, philanthropic endeavors, and responsibility through social and service projects.

-Religious Organizations: Intervarsity Christian Fellowship, Jewish Student Union, and Muslim Student Association are active in planning religious, cultural, educational, social, and nonsectarian activities for students, faculty, and staff.
+Religious Organizations: There are several student organizations that are active in planning religious, cultural, educational, social, and nonsectarian activities for students, faculty, and staff.

 Student Media: The Campus Slate on the Long Island campus is New York Tech’s student-run newspaper founded in 1966.
 It is published in print and digitally.
 New York Tech also maintains the student-operated WNYT radio station on the Long Island campus.
 WNYT is heard online, with Internet-based programming via RealAudio.
 WNYT Radio also broadcasts sports, giving more exposure to the station, along with universal praise from the music industry.
 The Manhattan Globe is New York Tech’s student-run newspaper on the New York City campus, recently reactivated and providing New York Tech’s NYC students with the latest campus and current events.